ShankarSrivathsa/exoplanet-habitability/README.md

 ## Author

 **A Shankar Srivathsa** — Final year, CSE (AI & ML), Geethanjali College of Engineering and Technology.
-Working toward ML engineering with astrophysics domain expertise.
+Working toward ML engineering with astrophysics.
-Open to collaboration on exoplanet characterization, astrobiology, and ML-for-astronomy.
+Open to collaboration on exoplanet characterization, and ML-for-astronomy.